shashigharti/secure-privateai-scholarship-challenge/README.md

 - Contd.
 Setup of PySyft on a Raspberry PI (sg_pytorch-robotics) - Part I (https://blog.openmined.org/federated-learning-of-a-rnn-on-raspberry-pis/).
 Had to restart the installation due to the error while compiling

 #60daysofudacity

+DAY 34:
+- Contd.
+Setup of PySyft on a Raspberry PI (sg_pytorch-robotics) - Part I (https://blog.openmined.org/federated-learning-of-a-rnn-on-raspberry-pis/).
+Had to restart the installation due to the error while compiling

+#60daysofudacity